-A delicious array of Holi dessert recipes that will make your Holi party an instant hit!
-These easy to make Indian sweets are ideal for all festivities.
+A delicious array of Holi dessert recipes will make your Holi party an instant hit!
+These easy-to-make Indian sweets are ideal for all festivities.

 What is Holi?

 Holi is a fun Indian festival also known as the festival of colors, internationally.
 It is celebrated with lots of color, vigor, enthusiasm, and love!

 It's an occasion for friends and family to come together and celebrate.
 Being one of the first major festivals of the year, Holi is also a time to eat delicious foods that awaken the senses and make people happy.

 My childhood memories of Holi include playing with water balloons, colors, and water in my building compound.

 My dad would click pictures and a friend would open up his car doors and play music from the car stereo as we played.

 Our whole gang of friends would play Holi starting early morning till noon followed by an elaborate take-out meal at a friend's place.
 This was our tradition.

 This is me celebrating Holi with KR and my brother in Bombay.
 It was our first Holi together. ➡

 End your festive Holi meal on a sweet note, with a fun, gooey, sticky, or syrupy treat.
 You’ll want to serve just enough to top off the meal and not overwhelm your guests with sugary treats.